Genune — Inert & Unerring

 Rhapsody Of Fire — I'll Be Your Hero

 Italian symphonic metal superstars Rhapsody Of Fire are back with a new release before the launch of their upcoming full-length album later this year.
 Prior to this, I hadn't listened to any new Rhapsody Of Fire releases since the release of their 2016 album, Into The Legend, which I reviewed very favourably.
-The band has released two new albums since then, with new singer Giacomo Voli.
-We at the DPRP haven't reviewed those last two albums, and I can't give you a reason why.
-Perhaps the band/label never passed them along for review.
+The band has released one new studio album with new singer Giacomo Voli, 2019's The Eighth Mountain, as well as 2017's Legendary Years, which features re-recorded versions of songs from earlier in the band's career.

 I remember being disappointed when former singer Fabio Lione left the band in 2016, not too long after the release of Into The Legend.
 He had been with the band almost from the beginning in the mid 1990s, and any time someone like that leaves a band, it's a big change.